flotob/blockchain/_posts/2015-06-14-death-of-ripple-codius.md

 This is where Codius’ complementary infrastructure decisions unfold their beneficial value to Blockchain-driven networks.
 Whereas Blockchains are good at delivering global consensus among thousands to millions of nodes, Codius’ solution is intended to deliver local consensus relevant only to specific individuals.

-The affordances of local consensus schemes lie mainly in two areas: Computational Complexity and Data Richness.
+The affordances of local consensus schemes lie mainly in two areas: <i>Computational Complexity and Data Richness.</i>

 Read more about it over at [medium](https://medium.com/@heckerhut/the-quiet-death-of-ripple-s-codiu-project-782c11a17c02).